DBraun/DawDreamer/README.md

 threshold = 0. # dB level of threshold
 ratio = 2. # greater than or equal to 1.
 attack = 2. # attack of compressor in milliseconds
-release = 50. # attack of compressor in milliseconds
+release = 50. # release of compressor in milliseconds

 compressor_processor = engine.make_compressor_processor("my_compressor", threshold, ratio, attack, release)
 # CompressorProcessor has getters/setters